LG UNVEILS THE WALLPAPER TV: THE WORLD'S THINNEST, TRUE WIRELESS OLED TV

 The Iconic Wallpaper TV Returns in a 9mm Class Thin Form Factor with Hyper Radiant Color Technology

-LAS VEGAS, Jan.
-4, 2026 /PRNewswire/ -- At CES 2026, LG Electronics (LG) unveils its latest OLED lineup, headlined by the return of an icon: the LG OLED evo W6, True Wireless Wallpaper TV.
+DUBAI, United Arab Emirates, Jan.
+6, 2026 /PRNewswire/ -- At CES 2026, LG Electronics (LG) unveiled its latest OLED lineup, headlined by the return of an icon: the LG OLED evo W6, True Wireless Wallpaper TV.
 The W6 revives LG's Wallpaper Design first introduced in 2017, now combined with True Wireless connectivity and the company's most advanced picture innovation yet – Hyper Radiant Color Technology.
 Celebrating 13 consecutive years of OLED leadership, LG once again sets the standard for next generation display excellence with its full 2026 OLED evo series, all powered by this groundbreaking technology.

 Innovation at Its Thinnest: The Wallpaper OLED TV with True Wireless